- Patmos is a small and beautiful summer destination with a religious heritage and charming streets.

 The purpose of the exhibition hosted here is for the residents and visitors of the island to come into contact with the mansions and the lifestyle of the people who lived here and to get to know the island's history from prehistoric to modern times through archaeological finds and informational material.
 In addition to its museum character, the Nikolaidi Mansion occasionally hosts cultural events.

-Is it worth to visit Patmos?
+Is it worth visiting Patmos?

 Patmos contains a lot more than a cave of apocalypse.
 Patmos offers the best qualities you want on a Greek island (and most mainland destinations).
 From stunning beaches and scrumptious local flavors to picturesque villages and magnificent sea views, Patmos Island is worth spending on regardless of what you're looking for.